 (3) Regulations may be made in respect of the entitlement of persons who are the subject of a determination under subsection (1) to rights and benefits that had accrued or were accruing at the time when the determination took effect.

-239. Teaching staff and other officers, substandard performance and disciplinary matters
+239. Teaching staff and other officers, substandard performance by and discipline of

 (1) Part 5 of the PSMA has effect as if in that Part references to —